 Where to find alternative Prime Day deals

-Over the past years, retailers like Walmart, Best Buy, and Target have held anti Prime Day deals of their own.
-Best Buy deals have been especially aggressive with its alternative Prime Day deals — oftentimes undercutting Amazon in certain categories like 4K TVs and smart home devices.
-Meanwhile, Walmart deals are also known for undercutting Amazon with their anti Prime Day deals.
+Amazon won't be the only retailer offering deals on Prime Day.
+Competing retailers like Walmart, Best Buy, and Target have held alternative Prime Day deals of their own in the past.
+Best Buy deals and Walmart deals tend to be especially aggressive oftentimes price matching many of the best Prime Day deals we find.
+Most recently, the Walmart Plus Weekend sales event offered four days of exclusive deals to Walmart Plus members.
 We'll bring you the best alternative Prime Day deals during Amazon Prime Day and post Prime Day.

 The Amazon Prime Day Show is a three-part musical event to celebrate Prime Day.
 Last year's headliners were Billie Eilish, H.E.R., and Kid Cudi.
 The Prime Day Show is usually available to stream for Prime and non-members for 30 days.